 For the Aura mine project, the Company has not made the \$50,000 cash payments or issued the 50,000 shares due on the 1st and 2nd anniversary of closing.
-Although there is past-due payment obligations, the optionor and the Company are currently in negotiations to resolve the issue.
-However, there is a risk that negotiations will not be successful and, consequently, the optionor acts to terminate the agreement.
+Due to persistent challenges in attempting to create a viable and sustainable mining operation at Aura, the Company made the decision to restrict investment.